 POST-RIDE MEAL – HISTORIC VILLAGE TOUR – SWAG

 Stop by the shady Grove in the Historic Village after your ride for a delicious meal.
-You you will be asked for your choice of Apple Knockers’ famous Chicken Salad Wrap or Power Veggie Wrap, or a meat sandwich (type TBD supply availability in 2023) when you register.
+You you will be asked for your choice of Apple Knockers’ famous Chicken Salad Wrap or Power Veggie Wrap, or other meat sandwich (type TBD supply availability in 2023) when you register.
 Your meal will be available starting at 10:30am until the Vicksburg Historic Village closes at 5pm.
 There will be beverages and snacks at the SAG Stops and at ride’s end.

 After your meal, you are invited to tour the Historic Village at your leisure.
 We continue to be amazed at the extent of the exhibits, how well they are marked and were delighted that docents are often available at building marked with an ”Open” flag.